-Now, this recorder is not perfect and its major flaw is probably that it doesn’t have any XLR input.
+Now, this recorder is not perfect and its biggest flaw is probably that it doesn’t have any XLR input.
 So forget about plugging in an external mic or phantom power.

 Moreover, the PCM D-100 cannot be used as an audio interface.

-But if you weren’t planing on using external mics anyway and are looking for the best sounding portable recorder, the Sony PCM-100 is without a single doubt the best choice out there.
+But if you weren’t planning on using external mics anyway and are just looking for the best sounding portable recorder, the Sony PCM-100 is without a single doubt the best choice out there.
+Check it out:

 And for our last pick…

 Although I could probably write a whole post about smartphone mics…

 I still wanted to include one in this post, because there are some models that are simply as good as the ones on the recorders we’ve seen so far.

 And although Zoom have a couple good options in this area…